 This is pretty simple.
 Self-employed writers declare their income to HMRC by doing what’s known as a Self Assessment.

-To do this, you complete it online by 5th October following any given tax year.
+To do this, you’ll have to register online by 5th October following any given tax year.

-You pay your tax bill via a tax return before the following 31st January.
+You then pay your tax bill via tax return before the following 31st January.
 The taxes that you’ll have to pay are:

 When you’re self-employed, you have to pay your income tax and national insurance contributions yourself in your annual Self Assessment.
 Our calculator helps you quickly assess how much you owe.